iTwin/appui/common/api/core-react.api.md

 import * as React_2 from 'react';
 import ReactAutosuggest from 'react-autosuggest';
 import { RelativePosition } from '@itwin/appui-abstract';
+import { WithOnOutsideClickProps as WithOnOutsideClickProps_2 } from '../hocs/withOnOutsideClick.js';

 // @public @deprecated
 export class ActivateSettingsTabEvent extends BeUiEvent<ActivateSettingsTabEventArgs> {